 You really shouldn't depend on too few buyers anyway, because if just one major client ends their relationship with you, you could be out a substantial amount of income.

-How to Sell Organic Farm Goods to Local Restaurants
+Selling Organic Farm Goods to Local Restaurants

 Locally grown organic food is growing in popularity, which affords a super opportunity for organic farmers.
 However, selling to local natural-minded restaurants is not a passive project.